 Since everything about the Magic Bullet is so fast, fast, fast, you might find that you accidentally grind your coffee beans into a very fine powder.
 The particles stick and clump together, which is none too appealing.
 Your coffee can taste lumpy and gritty.
 You’ll end up dumping the coffee down the sink and going to Starbucks anyway.

-If you like your coffee a very specific way, forget about using the Magic Bullet to grind the beans.
+If you like your coffee a very specific way, forget about using the Magic Bullet to grind whole coffee beans.
 With this food processor, you get what you get.
 The blade might get to some of the beans and chop those into near powder while others are barely cut.

 You can’t exactly brew coffee with whole beans or beans that are near whole.
 You’ll end up shaking those beans in the container and giving them a second (or third, or fourth) pass through the Magic Bullet.
 Suddenly, the time savings you were supposed to be enjoying are vanishing in front of you.